bitovi/academy/src/docker/1-what-is-docker/what-is-docker.md

 ![Docker Architecture](../static/img/docker/1-what-is-docker/docker-arch.png)

 ## Dockerfiles, Images and Containers
 A Dockerfile is used to build a Docker image.
-It is a plain-text file that contains a series of instructions telling Docker what operating system, application dependencies and application source code is required to are required to run the application.
+It is a plain-text file that contains a series of instructions telling Docker what operating system, application dependencies and application source code is required to run the application.

 A Docker image is a static artifact that is built from a Dockerfile and is tagged and published to a registry where it can be shared.